wp-plugins/parsi-font/readme.txt

 1. Upload 'parsi-font' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Click on the new menu item "پارسی فونت" and see settings of this plugin.
+3. Click on the new menu item "Parsi Font" and see settings of this plugin.
 4. Or you can install the plugin in: "Plugins ==> Add ==> enter the name of plugin (parsi-font) in search box and press Enter
 5. Install plugin, activate it and enjoy of plugin